TDoT-Data-Viz/MPT/Script Tools/README.md

-## Output of the tool
-The output should look like the table below.
+The tool output should look like the table below.

 ![Output of the SAFETY SCORING TOOL](https://paper-attachments.dropbox.com/s_98E52759A7B69068D67527CA103F163C1C055CAB1A44832F2B48960DD4A1E247_1585230915186_crash_table.PNG)